Legal Advice for Tax Debt — 274 results

 In conclusion to our tax resolution series, we review an IRS classification of Not Currently Collectible as another option to deal with a tax problem.
 This is available for taxpayers who... more

-Written by attorney Gerald McNally, almost 5 years ago.
+Written by attorney Gerald McNally, about 5 years ago.

 Make sure you filed your returns: If the IRS or state files a substitute return for you, they will assert you never filed a return and you may have to pay in Chapter 13.
 Keep good... more